1953

 During the 20th century, the 'Bisschopssteeg' was known as alley of 'Toon van Scherpenzeel', who was the 3rd generation farmer living at farm 'De Uithof'.
 In the 20s of last century young couples used to court in this alley.
 Apparently fear of disorderly behaviour lead to the enforcement (1924) of a local regulation stipulating that it was forbidden to sit or lie here with someone of the opposite sex.

-The site was started with Mobirise web template
+This page was designed with Mobirise template